chasemcintyre105/cmRepository/README.txt

 3) Set platform check for touchOrigin variable in Player script to avoid warning message
 4) Upgraded Player script to detect Unity version and use SceneManager instead of LoadLevel fumction
-5) Upgraded GameManager script to detect Unity version and use SceneManager instead of OnLevelWasLoaded fumction The game should now only have at most a single YAML error inherited from the original assets and little to no warnings.
+5) Upgraded GameManager script to detect Unity version and use SceneManager instead of OnLevelWasLoaded fumction
+6) Fixed invisible soda & starting level for Unity 5.4+ The game should now only have at most a single YAML error inherited from the original assets and little to no warnings.
-	I have successfully downgraded back to 5.3.6.
+	I have successfully downgraded back to 5.3.6 and have uploaded a working 2017.3.0 version.
 -------------------------------------------------------------